 7. View notifications

-- Click on ‘notification’ to view your feed and who has interacted with you.
+- Click on the notification bell next to your profile picture (shown below) to view your feed and who has interacted with you.

 - You can also change your settings to receive email notifications when another learner interacts with you.
 To avoid overwhelming you with emails you will receive at most one email per day (per course).